cetyler/cetyler.github.io/content/resume/index.md

 - Updated NI DAQ by expanding number of channels from 12 to 64 and adjust scan rate
 - Used Python to reduce data manipulation of MACCOR and DAQ data by 70%
+- Used Python to add data to SQLite database
 - Performed MIL-STD 461 and MIL-STD 810G
 - Internal Auditor to ISO 9001 & ISO 14001